telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### pause

-Triggered when files are cleared by clicking on the "Pause" button that is visible if chunksize is set.
+Triggered when the files are cleared by clicking the **Pause** button.
+The button is visible if `chunksize` is set.

 #### Wire-up an event handler that triggered when a user clears selected files